ipfs/team-mgmt/meeting-notes/2020/Q1/2020-03-18--gui-and-in-web-browsers-weekly.md

   - should be possible to decouple it from that and leverage delegated routing modules from libp2p
   - probably something SIG could look at in Q2
 - Road to PeerStore refactor [libp2p/js-libp2p#582](https://github.com/libp2p/js-libp2p/issues/582)
-    - AI@lidel: find/create issue about selecting type of datastore persistence via js-ipfs config/constructor
+    - Mildly related: issue about selecting type of datastore persistence via js-ipfs config: [js-ipfs: Support for Persistent Storage in Web Browsers](https://github.com/ipfs/js-ipfs/issues/2937)
 - libdweb - help for Sam Macbeth's PR
     - https://github.com/libdweb/libdweb/pull/2
     - the libdweb project moved from mozilla to a standalone org